santisbon/reference/src/microk8s.md

     **Option 1** - If you set up an external MicroCeph cluster:
     ```sh title="On the control plane node"
     sudo microk8s connect-external-ceph
-    # Now you can create a pod that uses the `ceph-rdb` storage class,
-    # which uses the `microk8s-rbd0` pool.
     ```
+    Now you can create a pod that uses the `ceph-rdb` storage class, which uses the `microk8s-rbd0` pool.
+You can also [create](https://docs.ceph.com/en/latest/rados/operations/pools/#creating-a-pool) and [initialize](https://docs.ceph.com/en/latest/rbd/rados-rbd-cmds/) other Ceph pools.

     **Option 2** - To deploy [Ceph on the MicroK8s cluster using storage from the k8s nodes](https://rook.io/docs/rook/latest-release/CRDs/Cluster/ceph-cluster-crd/)
     ```sh title="On the control plane node"